makrai/notes/hlavnova23-typol-for-cross-ling-behav-test.md

   * less than a third for SK, SW, and AR for PaLM-S.  These results highlight
   * ie the tests generated with M2C are challenging for the majority of SOTA models and demonstrate that a clear gap under performance on English
-* Competence with language-agnostic features emerges at scale.
-We observe a 20 point improvement in average performance from PaLM-S to PaLM-M to PaLM-L,
+* Competence with language-agnostic features emerges at scale
+  * 20 point improvement in average performance from PaLM-S to PaLM-M to PaLM-L
   * PaLM 2 achieves the largest improvements on Slovak, Russian, Swahili, Arab
-  * On Finnish, Slovak, Chinese, and Swahili average performance of PaLm 2 is still below 90%, however, indicating that there is headroom left in terms
+  * hE On Finnish, Slovak, Chinese, and Swahili average performance of PaLm 2 is still below 90% indicating that there is headroom left

 ## 7.2 Performance across Linguistic Features